Computing-For-All/Sandbox-Scripts/backend/server/Logger.md

 ### DISCLAIMER : If the student hours is wrong it's most likely for these reason:
 1. They joined in the zoom with the wrong/different name (check inside of utils.js to adjust for it)
-2. If you're running the script the same day as a class day but don't have that day's attendence data, it will assume they all missed today's hours //NEEDS TO BE VERIED
+2. If you're running the script the same day as a class day but don't have that day's attendence data, it will assume they all missed today's hours